Choosing Japan: The Benefits for Foreign Software Engineers

 Please note that the definitions of primary, secondary, and tertiary industries of Japan are as follows:

-It is evident that the tertiary industry, including the software industry, continuously creates more jobs.
-Moreover, its share of the GDP has been growing fast.
+The tertiary industry, including the software industry, continuously creates more jobs and has been growing fast in its share of the GDP.

-However, it is not only about more demand for IT professionals in Japan because of the increasing share of tertiary industry, but also increasing demand for software professionals in all the other industries.
+However, the increasing demand for IT professionals in Japan is due to the increasing share of the tertiary industry, which also applies to the increasing demand for software professionals in all the other industries.

 This increasing demand is because the role of software and information technology is exponentially increasing in every industry – be it agriculture, fisheries, or manufacturing.